magnus-ISU/anki-touch/README.md

 When presented with the back of a card, this is to answer the card.

-Possible future features:
+Possible future work:
- - diagonal swipes to do further actions, such as undoing, answering as "hard" as well.
+ - Diagonal swipes to do further actions, such as undoing, answering as "hard" as well, etc
+ - Don't act if the user is interacting with an element on a card, such as a button
  - Improve the quality of the code - this is my first Anki addon

 If you have an idea for a feature, please open an issue.